freedev/solrcloud-zookeeper-docker/README.md

     ./start-cluster.sh

 The script will output the list of container started, their ip addresses and ports.
-For example executing `start-cluster5x.sh` will output:
+For example executing `start-cluster.sh` will output:

     [...]
     Starting zoo-2 ... done